100th Webcast: Japan Mobile Rocks!

 Within a few days, we’ll have a new e-commerce solution and more advantageous group prices up on the site, making WWJ easier than ever to access, pay for, and enjoy.
 We’re still the only site bringing you regular streaming video coverage of the business and technology of mobile in Japan.
 We also anticipate a number of announcements concerning staffing and plans to offer significant advertising and sponsorship opportunities to companies keen to promote their brands to the WWJ audience.

-Thanks for watching our 100th anniversary webcast and keep checking back each week as we bring you the best in wireless coverage from Japan!
+Thanks for watching our 100th video program and keep checking back each week as we bring you the best in wireless coverage from Japan!

 — The Publishers